 In the past 19 years, we have grown and serve all victims of crime, sexual assault, and traumatic circumstances in Central Florida.
 In 2005, VSC became the Certified Rape Crisis Center serving Orange County and in 2012, the certification expanded into Osceola County.
-In 2015, we began serving female inmates who had been victims of sexual violence, and in 2016 we opened an office in Seminole County.
+In 2015, we began serving female inmates who had been victims of sexual violence, and in 2018 we were certified in Seminole County.

 Our dedicated crisis response team provides free, individualized, and confidential services for all victims of crime including sexual assault, mass causalities, domestic violence, terrorism, stalking, kidnapping, home invasion, assault/battery, and other traumatic events.